grpc/grpc.io/content/docs/languages/kotlin/basics.md

 ```

 The method accepts a client's `Point` message request as a parameter, and it
 returns a `Feature` message as a response.
-In the method we populate the
+The method populates the `Feature`
-`Feature` with the appropriate information, and then `return` it to the gRPC
+with the appropriate information, and then returns it to the gRPC framework,
-framework, which sends it back to the client.
+which sends it back to the client.

 ##### Server-side streaming RPC

-Next let's look at one of our streaming RPCs. `ListFeatures` is a server-side
+Next, consider one of the streaming RPCs. `ListFeatures()` is a server-side
-streaming RPC, so we need to send back multiple `Feature`s to our client.
+streaming RPC, so the server gets to send back multiple `Feature` messages to
+the client.

 ```kotlin
 override fun listFeatures(request: Rectangle): Flow<Feature> =
   features.asFlow().filter { it.exists() && it.location in request }
 ```

-Like the simple RPC, this method gets a request object (the `Rectangle` in which
-our client wants to find `Feature`s).

-This time, we get as many `Feature` objects as we need to return to the client
--- in this case, we select them from the service's feature collection based on
-whether they're inside our request `Rectangle`.
+The request object is a `Rectangle`.
+The server collects, and returns to the
+client, all the `Feature` objects in its collection that are inside the given
+`Rectangle`.

 ##### Client-side streaming RPC

-Now let's look at something a little more complicated: the client-side streaming
+Now consider something a little more complicated: the client-side streaming
-method `RecordRoute()`, where we get a stream of `Point`s from the client and
+method `RecordRoute()`, where the server gets a stream of `Point` objects from
-return a single `RouteSummary` with information about their trip.
+the client, and returns a single `RouteSummary` with information about their
+trip through the given points.

 ```kotlin
 override suspend fun recordRoute(requests: Flow<Point>): RouteSummary {